-The Group identifies material issues in the core business that the Group and its stakeholders considers the most significant based on stakeholder surveys, internal policies and management reports.
-The Group sends out a survey to selected stakeholders (e.g. suppliers, employees and clients) and requests the selected shareholders to rank which ESG issues are most relevant to them.
-Some organisations, such as the Sustainability Accounting Standards Board (SASB), provide a list of material issues that can be referenced in the survey.
-Based on the Group's business nature, the Group is classified as a Construction Materials entity and therefore, refer to the recommended disclosure topics by SASB.
-The Group also made reference to the material issues considered by its peer companies.
+The Group identifies material issues in the core business that it and its stakeholders consider to be the most significant based on stakeholder surveys, internal policies and management reports.
+For example, the Group sends out a survey to selected stakeholders (e.g. suppliers, employees and clients) and ranks which ESG issues are most relevant to them.
+Some organisations, such as the Sustainability Accounting Standards Board ("SASB"), provide a list of material issues that can be referenced in the survey.
+Based on the Group's business nature, the Group is classified as a Construction Materials entity and should therefore reference the recommended disclosure topics by SASB.
+The Group also references the material issues considered by its peer companies.